zowe/docs-site/docs/user-guide/install-zos.md

     To prepare the environment for the Zowe runtime, a number of ZFS folders need to be located for prerequisites on the platform that Zowe needs to operate.
 These can be set as environment variables before the script is run.
 If the environment variables are not set, the install script will attempt to locate default values.

      - `ZOWE_ZOSMF_PATH`: The path where z/OSMF is installed.
-Defaults to `/usr/lpp/zosmf/lib/defaults/servers/zosmfServer`
+Defaults to `/usr/lpp/zosmf/lib/defaults/servers/zosmfServer`.
      - `ZOWE_JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
-Defaults to `/usr/lpp/java/J8.0_64`
+Defaults to `/usr/lpp/java/J8.0_64`.
      - `ZOWE_EXPLORER_HOST`: The IP address of where the explorer servers are launched from.
-Defaults to running `hostname -c`
+Defaults to running `hostname -c`.

     The first time the script is run if it has to locate any of the environment variables, the script will add lines to the current user's home directory `.profile` file to set the variables.
 This ensures that the next time the same user runs the install script, the previous values will be used.

     <<TODO - JRW>>
-     **Note**: If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/.profile`.
+     **Note**: If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/profile`.

     If the environment variables for `ZOWE_ZOSMF_PATH`, `ZOWE_JAVA_HOME` are not set and the install script cannot determine a default location, the install script will prompt for their location.
 The install script will not continue unless valid locations are provided.